 In Croatia, more than half (52%) of nights spent in STRs were in predominantly rural areas.
-This has unlocked easy access for tourists to the wine industry and important wine routes, such as the Istrian, Pelješac, and Ilok wine roads.
+This has allowed easy access for tourists to the wine industry and important wine routes, such as the Istrian, Pelješac, and llok wine roads.
 Across these regions, STRs hosted almost 9.7 million guest nights in total.
+Notes: See Appendix A: Country-Specific Impacts for sources and further information.